vmpena/angular2-basic/README.md

 A very basic Angular 2 app including a simple implementation of routing, components and modules.

-The content inside each html template is wrapped inside an HTML fieldset tags to display the source of each page's content:
+The content inside each html template is wrapped inside HTML fieldset tags to display the source of each page's content:

     <fieldset>